Cystectomy

 Male Radical Cystectomy

-1. Enter the space of Retzius — divide the fascia in the midline (upward retraction of the umbilicus aids identification of the linea alba).
+- Enter the space of Retzius — incise the anterior rectus and transversalis fascia and open the retropubic space bluntly with a sponge stick under direct vision, establishing the plane between bladder and pelvic sidewall/external iliac vessels (upward retraction of the umbilicus aids identification of the linea alba).

 Female Radical Cystectomy

-• Hemostasis — the female pelvis is vascular; separate the lateral pedicles from the lateral vaginal wall before ligation (vaginal packing helps define the plane).
-Do not divide the vessels until the midpoint of the lateral vaginal wall is reached, to keep an adequate bladder margin; carry dissection to the bladder neck (identified by the Foley balloon).
+- Hemostasis — the female pelvis is vascular; separate the lateral pedicles from the lateral vaginal wall before ligation (a vaginal sponge stick/packing helps define the plane), carrying dissection to the bladder neck (identified by the Foley balloon).

 Intraoperative Decision-Making